Noaaan/MythicMetals/PATCHNOTES.md

 - Fixed an issue related to music discs being eaten by the jukebox
 - Fixed Air appending a Mythril Drill Upgrade tooltip
 - Fixed the Mythril Drill auto-repair not working
+- Fixed the Deepslate Runite Block not playing the correct sound effect

 # 0.18.2